CTRMD Metro District Board Meetings – 5:00pm, Monday May 15, 2023

 In addition to the below governing documents, Colorado’s Timber Ridge Homeowner’s Association is subject to the Colorado Common Interest Ownership Act (CCIOA) enacted on July 1, 1992 which provides guidance for governing common interest communities.
 Following the initial Act, Amendments to CCIOA were passed by the Colorado Legislature.

-Below is the Timber Ridge HOA Articles of Incorporation, Bylaws and previous amendments to the Declaration of Covenants.
+If you would like to view the Timber Ridge HOA Articles of Incorporation, Bylaws and previous amendments to the Declaration of Covenants, please request a copy from ctrhoasecretary@gmail.com.